 Many stores offer free fluorescent recycling services.
 Not all locations may offer the service and some of them only accept specific types of bulbs.
 Some stores accept normal CFL bulbs but do not accept fluorescent tubes.
 If you aren’t sure, call before you bring fluorescent tubes in for recycling.

 Here are a few stores that may offer in-store recycling:

 - Aubuchon Hardware store locations

 - Home Depot store locator

 If you have only a few bulbs or tubes, you can follow the instructions above.
 However, if you are renovating an office for example, where you will need to dispose of hundreds of tubes or bulbs. you will need the services of a professional waste recycling company.

-These companies are often part of associations like Solid Waste Association of North America, North America Hazardous Materials Management Association, National Waste, and Recycling Association, and the National Association of Environmental Professionals.
+These companies are often part of associations like the Solid Waste Association of North America, the North America Hazardous Materials Management Association, the National Waste, and Recycling Association, and the National Association of Environmental Professionals.
 This allows them to keep up to date on the most recent laws and regulations surrounding proper waste disposal, as well as the most effective methods of eliminating waste.

 These companies take care of the management, transportation, and safe disposal of hazardous materials.

-Some companies and organizations offer recycle by mail services.
+Some companies and organizations offer recycling by mail services.
 They will send you a pre-labeled kit that will allow you to ship your fluorescent bulbs to them.
 This is more practical for small amounts of fluorescent tubes, but some companies do larger-scale recycling.

-The cost of the kit includes shipping charges to the recycling center, a special container, and bag, as well as instructions.
+The cost of the kit includes shipping charges to the recycling center, a special container, and a bag, as well as instructions.